In 2015-16, Ned DelGuercio enters his fourth season as assistant coach and recruiter for the Yale Lightweight Crew.

 In his first season at Yale in 2013, he guided the Y150 Freshmen to a 6-1 regular season record and the gold medal at the EARC Sprints Championship.

 DelGuercio was a three-year member of the Rutgers heavyweight varsity eight.
 In 2003 his crew reached the grand final of the EARC Sprints and the final round of the Henley Royal Regatta placing second to Washington.
-DelGuercio was elected captain of the 2005 squad.
+After another winning record in 2004 he was captain of the 2005 squad.

 Ned began rowing at St. Joseph’s Preparatory School in Philadelphia.
 He was a four-year member of the team, and three-year letter winner.
 He collected three Stotesbury Cup gold medals, two SRA National Championship gold medals, and his Lightweight 8+ went undefeated in 2001 finishing with a gold medal at the USRowing National Regatta.
-That summer Ned coxed the USA JM8+ at the World Rowing Junior Championships in Duisburg, Germany.
+That summer he was selected to the USA JM8+ for the World Rowing Junior Championships in Duisburg, Germany.

 DelGuercio will continue to assist head coach Andy Card with all aspects of the program during the 2015-16 season.